-HOUSTON, TX - December 10, 2020 - The Center for Justice Research at Texas Southern University will serve as one of several universities selected to join a $1 million Thurgood Marshall College Fund grant project exploring why young Black and urban youth carry guns funded by the National Gun Violence Research Center.
+HOUSTON, TX - December 10, 2020 - The Center for Justice Research at Texas Southern University will serve as one of several universities selected to join a $1 million Thurgood Marshall College Fund grant project exploring why young Black and urban youth carry guns funded by the National Collaborative on Gun Violence Research.
 For their role in this two year, four-city project, the Center for Justice Research will receive $243,000.

 The City of Houston will serve as one of the study’s four sites.
 As one of the few criminal justice research centers located on the campus of a Historically Black College or University, the Center for Justice Research provides an opportunity to bring forward unique insights and opportunities to discover culturally-responsive solutions for gun violence in the era of criminal justice reform.